Giampaolo Pazzini: Senior team

 Pazzini made his debut with the senior Italian team on 28 March 2009 in a World Cup qualification match against Montenegro, scoring his first goal.
 Four days later, he was awarded with a place in the starting line-up against the Republic of Ireland.
 He was sent off in the second minute of the match for elbowing defender John O'Shea, the fastest sending-off in Italian history.
 Pazzini started the friendly against Northern Ireland in Pisa on 6 June 2009, where he missed a penalty in the 55th minute.

 He took part at the 2010 World Cup in South Africa.

 On 3 June 2011, two years after his debut, he scored his second goal with the national team in a qualifying game against Estonia.

 Personal life

 In 2011, Pazzini married Silvia Slitti, who he had been engaged to ten years previously.
 They got married at CastaDiva in Lake Como.
 Pazzini and his wife have one child, a son, Tommaso Pazzini, born on 21 December 2011.

+Managerial career

+On August 7, 2024, Pazzini was announced as the Team Coordinator of FC Pistoiese via the teams' social media.